catvasion/portfolio/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 Welcome to my front-end portfolio project!
-Created with Vite React and styled using Tailwind CSS, this interactive showcase highlights my abilities as a junior front-end developer.
+Created with Vite React, three.js and styled using Tailwind CSS, this interactive showcase highlights my abilities as a junior front-end developer.

-I specialise in HTML, CSS, JavaScript, and TypeScript, with experience in frameworks like React and libraries such as Three.js, Chakra UI, and Tailwind.
+I specialise in HTML, CSS, JavaScript, and TypeScript, with experience in frameworks like React and libraries such as Chakra UI, and Tailwind.
 My portfolio features a collection of my best projects, demonstrating creativity, problem-solving skills, and attention to detail.

 Whether you're interested in reviewing my work or exploring collaboration opportunities, this portfolio provides a concise overview of my capabilities.
 Feel free to browse the projects and reach out using the provided contact information.